 - K-12 and higher education counselors, advisers and faculty.

-- School and class presentations about public health fields, academics, careers and admission to schools of public health
+- School and class presentations about public health fields, academics, careers and admission processes

-- Panels focused on health careers and schools
+- Panels focused on health careers and programs

 - Career and college fairs